Free Enneagram Assessment

 What is the Enneagram?

-The framework includes secondary types called "wings" (adjacent numbers that influence your core type), stress and growth patterns, and levels of development—making it one of the most nuanced and comprehensive personality systems available.
+The framework includes secondary types called "wings" (adjacent numbers that influence your core type), stress and growth patterns, and levels of development.

 Core Motivations